domingogallardo/WABackupExtractor/README.md

 **Notice: Early Development Stage**

-Command line MacOS Swift aplication that uses the [SwiftWABackupAPI](https://github.com/domingogallardo/SwiftWABackupAPI) to explore a WhatsApp iPhone backup.
+Command line MacOS Swift aplication that uses the [SwiftWABackupAPI](https://github.com/domingogallardo/SwiftWABackupAPI) to explore your WhatsApp chats in an unencrypted iPhone backup.